 “Who’s that grunting?
 You wonder I didn’t go ashore for a howl and a dance?
 Well, no—I didn’t.
 Fine sentiments, you say?
 Fine sentiments, be hanged!
 I had no time.”

 I think Apocalypse Now is the best film ever made, and that is largely because of the film’s structure as Z describes it.
 It is a great series of vignettes that are great cinema by themselves and somehow manage to pull together in this convincing whole.
 It’s just a marvelous spectacle and an incredible piece of filmmaking.
-Of course, I did not live through Vietnam – and that is maybe why I feel like films like Born on the Fourth of July and The Deer Hunter, films that purport to show the effect of the war on the people who… Read more »
+Of course, I did not live through Vietnam – and that is maybe why I feel like films like Born on the Fourth of July and The Deer Hunter, films that purport to show the effect of the war on the people who fought it, do not resonate with me in the same way.
+I do love Full Metal Jacket too, I think more than most people who rate it as one of Kubrick’s weaker films.

 Not saying PTSD does not exist, but that it seems more prevalent in modern society, rather than former.
 That concussion damage is serious is not in question.
 I for one would welcome a definitive answer whether PTSD is of a physical cause and has a proven association with blast effects.